xoseperez/eeprom32_rotate/README.md

 A way to overcome this is to use more than one partition to store data and check on boot which one has the latest valid data.

 This is what this library does.

+**NOTICE**: Please note EEPROM emulation in the ESP32 is no longer maintained and only supported for backwards compatibility.
+Moreover, the latest 1.0.3 SDK version breaks this library.
+Therefore, this library will no longer be maintained either.

 ## How does it work?